Petr Mrázek: International play

-Mrázek represented the Czech Republic at the 2012 World Junior Ice Hockey Championships in Alberta, Canada.
-He backstopped the Czech Republic to the quarterfinals, where his team was finally eliminated from medal contention in overtime by the Russians.
-Mrázek was selected as the best goalkeeper of the championship.
-He was 3–3 with 1 shutout in six games at the WJC with a 2.49 goals against and .928 save percentage; highlighted by a 52-save effort in a 5–2 win over the USA.
+Mrázek represented the Czech Republic junior team at the 2012 World Junior Championships.
+He backstopped the team to the quarterfinals, where it was eliminated from medal contention in overtime by the Russia junior team.
+Mrázek was selected as the best goaltender of the championship.
+He was 3–3 with one shutout in six games in the championships with a 2.49 goals against and .928 save percentage; highlighted by a 52-save effort in a 5–2 win over the United States junior team.
 Mrázek was awarded the IIHF Directorate Top Goaltender award and was named one of the Czech Republic's top three players at the tournament.

-Mrázek represented the Czech Republic at the 2012 IIHF World Championship as the third goaltender, where he won a bronze medal.
+Mrázek represented the Czech Republic senior team at the 2012 World Championship as the third goaltender, where he won a bronze medal.
 He represented the Czech Republic at the 2016 World Cup of Hockey, where he was 1–0–1 with a 2.98 GAA, and .925 save percentage.
-Mrázek represented the Czech Republic at the 2017 IIHF World Championship, where he was 1–2 with a 2.47 GAA, and .881 save percentage.
+Mrázek represented the Czech Republic at the 2017 World Championship, where he was 1–2 with a 2.47 GAA, and .881 save percentage.

+He represented the Czech Republic team at the 2024 World Championship and won a gold medal.